USS Valley Forge (CV-45): Round the World Cruise

 After a call at Gibraltar and then entering the Atlantic Ocean, she set a course to Bergen, Norway.
 On 29 April, she moored in Bergen after a 25 mi trip through the treacherous fjords with snow squalls reducing visibility to less than 100 ft at times.
 The crew paraded through the main part of the city, causing concern, as this was the way the German occupation entered in World War II.
-On 1 May, a "Mayday" parade and celebration was held; unfortunately for the crew, all local pubs were closed.
+On 1 May, a "May Day" parade and celebration was held; unfortunately for the crew, all local pubs were closed.
 Air Group 11 flew in parade formation over the Capital City of Oslo, spelling the name of King Haakon VII.

 The ship was underway 4 May for Portsmouth, England; the historic base of the Royal Navy.
 After firing a 21-gun salute while passing the imposing HMS Duke of York, the ship was moored near HMS Victory, Admiral Nelson's flagship.
 The Commander of 6th Fleet authorized 72-hour staggered liberty pass for all hands.

 Underway 13 May to New York; on 22 May entered the Lower New York Bay.
 Chief of Naval Operations Admiral Louis Denfield, who was instrumental in initiating the World cruise, was welcomed aboard for a visit.
 Underway 27 May for the Panama Canal, she arrived 11 June in San Diego Bay.

 In July 1948, new squadrons joined Valley Forge bringing with them the Navy's newly introduced aircraft, the Douglas A-1 Skyraider, and the Navy's first jet fighters, the McDonnell F2H Banshee and the Grumman F9F Panther.
 These squadrons gave new capabilities to the ship.
 Intensive air operations and additional training and exercises commenced with the new aircraft.